 Patent examiners determine if you have met this requirement.
 They are intelligent non-experts, usually with undergraduate degrees in physical science, engineering, or the biological sciences.
 Their goal is to skim your patent and find a plausible reason to reject it.
 They see a lot of poorly written patents and tend to be very skeptical.
-So, your patent application should provide an adequate background, clearly define terms, and explain the material in a manner that can be quickly understood by an intelligent non-expert.
+So, your patent application should provide an adequate background.
+It should also clearly define terms.
+You should strive to explain the material in a manner that can be quickly understood by an intelligent non-expert.

 KSR v Teleflex is the name of a 2007 Supreme Court decision that ruled that determinations of obviousness (35 USC 103) should not be made in a “narrow, rigid manner” because a “person of ordinary skill is also a person of ordinary creativity, not an automaton.”
 In practice, this decision has had some unintended consequences.
 Many inventions look obvious in hindsight, and unfortunately, KSR v Teleflex has removed some of the earlier protections against such hindsight bias.
 This increases the burden on applicants to prove (to the examiner) that their invention is not obvious in the light of prior art.

 An article by Mandel discusses this problem in depth.
-Here, issues of examiner psychology and “trust” should be considered.
-If you were an examiner, which application would you be more favorably disposed towards:?
+You need to consider examiner psychology and “trust”.
+If you were an examiner, which application would you like better?

 1) an application that simply gives the invention and doesn’t cite much (if any) prior art, leaving the examiner in the dark as to what is new and what is old; or